Temporal Logic Imitation: Learning Plan-Satisficing Motion Policies from Demonstrations

 Yanwei Wang, Tsun-Hsuan Wang, Jiayuan Mao, Michael Hagenow, Julie Shah

-arxiv / code (coming soon) / project page
+arxiv / code / project page

 ICLR 2024 (Spotlight, acceptance rate: 5%)